-High-quality green streets allow for public access through the site while rear laneways provide residents with more private access to their dwellings.
-Leafy pedestrian paths allow for safe movement within the precinct and stitch together local destinations such as Ford Park and the future Community Hub.
+High-quality green streets will allow public access through the site, while rear laneways will provide residents with more private access to their dwellings.
+Leafy pedestrian paths will create safe movement within the precinct and stitch together local destinations, such as Ford Park and the future Community Hub.